yourdevkalki/arbitrum-vibekit/typescript/examples/lending-agent/README.md

 ## Run Agent

-To run and interact with the agent, folllow the instructions in the `examples/README.md` file.
+To run and interact with the agent, follow the instructions in the [`examples/README.md`](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/examples/README.md) file.